wundergraph/apollo-compatibility/README.md

 const cosmoSchemaLoader = new SchemaLoader({
   cdn: {
     // Token for your federated graph on cosmo.
-    // Can be generated using `wgc router token create`
     token: process.env.GRAPH_TOKEN,
   },
   pollInterval: 3000,